 To view the flag codes, open the ANALYTIC FLAGS form.
 This can be done either from the Display Options in the Viewer or from Manage Lookups in the Editor.
 This form can be seen in Figure 19.

 You can scroll through the Flag Codes by using the page control at the bottom left.
-You select how each Flag Codes displays using the ReportingFactor, Reporting Basis, ReportingPriority and/or the Indicates Non-detect options.
+You select how each Flag Codes displays using the ReportingFactor, Reporting Basis, and/or ReportingPriority options.
+(Note: Setting a flag as a detected or non-detected is no longer an option on this form.
+Use the DetectedResult field instead.)

 Fig.19 - ANALYTIC FLAGS form in Form View